 How does one “learn” the martial arts?

-Our martial arts are about movement and understanding how the dynamics of the human body works mechanically.
-There are no techniques or set forms- the transmission of the art is in understanding the manipulation of distance and timing.
+Our martial arts are about movement and understanding how the human body works mechanically.
+There are no techniques or set forms- the transition of the art is in understanding the manipulating of distance and timing.
 It is the passing of eternal ideas and strategies from teacher to student as it was done by the Japanese samurai for hundreds of years before.

-Our practice is about illustrating concepts so one can better understand them and begin to see them in the day to day movement of other people.
-First you understand yourself and how you move, then how other move, and finally by combining the two one arrives at the transmission of the art.
+Our practice is about illustrating the concepts so one can better understand them and begin to see them in the day to day movement of people.
+First you understand yourself and how you move, then how others move, and finally by combining the two one arrives at the transmission of the art.

-Our art is about creating opportunity in the moment, an opportunity to put yourself in a better situation, an opportunity to neutralize a situation, an opportunity to escape a situation and remove yourself from danger so you can make it back home safely.
+Our art is about creating opportunity in the moment, an opportunity to put yourself in a better situation, an opportunity to neutralize a situation, and opportunity above all others to escape a situation and make it back home safely.

-These are the questions that we explore in each class, and the solution to that moment of action- in that moment of critical decisions there is only movement.
+These are the questions we explore in each class, and the solution to that moment of action- in that moment of critical decision there is only movement.

-Located in Westchester, New York we are a martial arts practice group dedicated to studying the Bujinkan Dojo martial arts of Dr. Masaaki Hatsumi.
+Located in Westchester, New York we are a martial arts training group dedicated to practicing the Japanese martial arts of Dr. Masaaki Hatsumi.

-Students are exposed to a variety of self-defense skills, traditional Japanese training tool, and life skills immediately applicable in a variety of situations.
-All training is one-on-one, adapting for the unique needs and learning methods for each person.
+Students are exposed to a variety of self-defense skills, traditional training tools, and life-skills immediately applicable in a variety of situations.
+All training is one-on-one, adapting for the unique needs and learning methods of each person.
 No previous martial arts experience is needed or required.

-Movement will open up opportunities.
+Movement will open up opportunities for techniques.
 Always keep moving!

-Self-defense is NOT about fighting, it is about escaping and extracting yourself from a dangerous situation as quickly as possible.
+Self-defense is NOT about fighting, it is about escaping and extracting yourself from a dangerous situation.

 Forget the notion of beginner or advanced, every moment in training has the opportunity for a personal breakthrough.